 The lingual frenum is a sheet of mucus membrane located under the tongue.
 If you lift your tongue, you’re able to see it.
 This frenum acts as an anchor and stabilizer for the tongue and is important for various functions, such as nursing, eating, swallowing, speaking, breathing, and sleeping.

 Your child also has two labial frenums, one on the lower lip and a more pronounced one on the upper lip.
 If you pull your lip away from your gum tissue, you’ll be able to see the band of tissue connecting the lips to the gums.
 Typically, labial frenums — particularly the maxillary (upper) labial frenum — are more pronounced in younger children.
-The function of the labial frenums is to stabilize the upper and lower lips.

 What Are Tongue-Tie and Lip-Tie?